Reverb.com

-Reverb.com is an online marketplace for new, used, and vintage musical equipment.
-It was founded in 2013 by David Kalt, shortly after he purchased the musical instrument store Chicago Music Exchange and became frustrated with then-available options for buying and selling guitars online.
-It has grown into a multimillion-dollar business with more than 10 million monthly visitors and $47 million in funding.
+Reverb.com is an online marketplace for new, used, and vintage musical equipment, including instruments used by notable musicians.
+It was founded in 2013 by David Kalt, and roughly 85 percent of its employees are musicians.
+As of 2016, Reverb.com was a multimillion-dollar business, and as of 2017 it had more than 10 million monthly visitors.
+In 2019, Etsy acquired Reverb.com for $275 million, and in 2025 Etsy announced it was selling it off.

-It allows anyone to create free listings for musical instruments and other related equipment.
-It has also sold equipment from popular artists such as Maroon 5, Wilco, Green Day, Billy Corgan and Ray Lamontagne.

-To help users determine market values for instruments, Reverb.com has a price guide of real-time transactional data.
-It offers iPhone and Android apps that include the site's main features, and as of 2017 has on-the-ground support in the UK, The Netherlands, Australia, Germany, France and Japan.
-In late 2017, it launched Reverb LP, an online marketplace for LPs and other physical music; and the Reverb Foundation, with non-profit supporting programs and initiatives to increase access to music education, equipment, and playing opportunities.

-In August 2019, Reverb.com was acquired by Etsy for $275 million.

 History

+Reverb was founded in 2013 by David Kalt, shortly after he purchased the musical instrument store Chicago Music Exchange and reportedly became frustrated with then-available options for buying and selling guitars online.

 Funding

 In November 2013, Reverb secured $2.3 million in funding from investors including Cheap Trick's Rick Nielsen, Lightbank co-founders Brad Keywell and Eric Lefkofsky, David Lowery of Cracker and Camper van Beethoven, Silicon Valley entrepreneur Eric Ries, and country music star Brad Paisley.
 The company raised another $4.2 million in January 2015 before announcing an additional $25 million led by global growth equity investor Summit Partners in December of the same year.

-In August 2017, the company announced another $15 million in funding from 65 investors, including PayPal co-founder Max Levchin, Silicon Valley investor Roger McNamee, former Twitter COO Adam Bain, and Jon Oringer, CEO of Shutterstock, who said, “As a regular user of Reverb.com, I am witnessing first-hand the positive impact that the company is having on musicians and the way instruments are bought and sold.
-I’m excited to support not only a successful marketplace—as that business model has proven itself powerful—but a company that’s uplifting an entire industry.”
+In August 2017, the company announced another $15 million in funding from 65 investors, including PayPal co-founder Max Levchin, Silicon Valley investor Roger McNamee, former Twitter COO Adam Bain, and Jon Oringer, CEO of Shutterstock.

-Including seed funding, the latest round brings Reverb's total funding to $47 million.